lukebayes/smocha/README.md

 A variety of test types can be described using the same DSL provided by Mocha, we should be able to simply declare different runners for different test tasks.

-Smocha will soon support the following types of tests:
+Smocha supports the following types of tests:

 * Unit/Component
 * Performance
 * Fuzzing
 * Integration

-Our team has over 5,500 unit/component tests that currently take about 2.5 minutes on a 2014 IMac (Intel Core i7-4771 CPU @ 3.50GHz).
-After spreading these tests across the available cores, test run times dropped to about 22 seconds.
+One of the teams that I have worked on, had over 5,500 unit & component tests that took take about 2.5 minutes on a 2014 IMac
+(Intel Core i7-4771 CPU @ 3.50GHz) to run.

+After spreading these tests across the available cores, test run times dropped to typically take 22 seconds.

 ## Contributing

-- Get Node v5.10+ into your system path.
+- Clone the git repository and cd into it
+- `make dev-install`
+- `source setup-env.sh`
 - `npm install`
-- Run tests with `npm test`
+- Run tests by running `smocha` in the main directory (it was added to your path by setup-env.sh).